 After the tragic passing of Colin Biedermann on 8/27/05, White Light continued to forge ahead in 2006 with the addition of drummer / electronic and acoustic percussionist Steve Meltzer and occasionally Steve Peckman on sax / EWI and Kevin Brown on bass.
 All three of these musicians also perform in the Monkeyworks ensemble fronted by former PING member Ian Smit.
 One live recording documenting the more experimental leanings of the group was released that year under the title "Live...coming to a theater near you..."

 PB took a hiatus from performing from the fall of 2007 until the spring of 2008 due to personal reasons.
 A transition to solo acoustic playing became the focus in 2008 and continues into 2011.
 The fall of 2008 also began a string of performances in libraries, house concerts, churches and other similar listener friendly performance spaces.
 A studio EP entitled "Rumination" was released in March 2009.
 Two new live recordings culled from various performances in 2010 "Live...coming to a library near you" and "Live @ Salon 33" were released in June 2011.

-Yet another new project combining the duo forces of Anthony LaMort and PB was recorded in March 2013.
+Another new project combining the duo forces of Anthony LaMort and PB (under the banner Amalgamation) was recorded in March 2013.
 The recording is entitled "Watch Your Step" and includes some of the most uncompromising electronic music produced up to this point.
 The recording will only be available via mail through this website.